forestryio/forestry.io/hugo/content/blog/3-tips-for-mastering-blocks.md

 ## We’re in This Together

 As the capabilities of Forestry grow, so do the options available to our users.
 The three strategies presented here are the result of my own observation and experimentation; if you’ve found a way to use Forestry that you think is really powerful, we’d love to hear about it!
-Let us know on [Twitter](/) or {{% slack_invite_link “in our community Slack” %}}.
+Let us know on [Twitter](/) or {{% slack_invite_link “in our community Slack.” %}}